 PacifiCorp will continue to operate the Project with the current tailrace configuration until June following the third anniversary of FERC license issuance.
-During this time, PacifiCorp will design, permit and construct the proposed tailrace reroute pipeline project.
-PacifiCorp plans to construct the tailrace reroute pipeline and associated intake and outfall structures between June and September of the third year following license issuance.
-However, to minimize effects to water quality and aquatic species, the pipeline will not be put into operation until the following seasonal high-flow period (June) after construction is completed.
+During this time, PacifiCorp will design, permit and construct the proposed tailrace realignment project.
+PacifiCorp plans to construct the tailrace channel and outfall structures between June and September of the third year following license issuance.
+However, to minimize effects to water quality and aquatic species, the new tailrace configuration will not be put into operation until the following seasonal high-flow period (June) after construction is completed.

 During the three-year interim operations period, when the current tailrace configuration will be used, PacifiCorp will continue to conduct a fish salvage of all tailrace channels anytime there is a planned or unplanned dewatering of the tailrace.
 As described in Section 2.1.3, there are limited operational scenarios under which the tailrace channels become completely dewatered.
 To further protect bull trout and kokanee during the interim period, a fish exclusion weir will be installed annually prior to September 1 at the confluence of the tailrace with the West Fork Wallowa River to prevent fish spawning in the tailrace channels.
 The fish exclusion weir will be left in place through November 15 and will be monitored twice per week for the duration of the installation period to assure performance.
-In the event that a fish exclusion weir is not installed in a given year, the tailrace channels will be dewatered and the powerhouse not operated between September 1 and November 15 to prevent fish spawning in the tailrace channels.
-Prior to any shutdown, a fish salvage of the tailrace channels will be conducted.
+Agencies with fish and wildlife management responsibilities will be notified of all efforts to protect fish species such as installation and removal of the temporary tailrace weir, during the threeyear interim operations period.